Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Why is it necessary to blanch vegetables prior to freezing?
 Why can't I just wash, drain, cut, and freeze the raw green beans?

 I think you can but the blanching, if I remember correctly helps to keep frost from forming on them.
 The proper procedure is to blanch them for one minute, plunge them in ice water for a minute then lay them on a towel to dry.
-It is worth it if you have a better product in the end.

 It's to preserve the color, keep crisp yet tender and halts the enzymes that deteriorates the nutritional value of the food during storage.
 Also, assorted veggies need different amounts of blanching time.
 For instance, beans should be blanched for 3 minutes, corn on the cob for 4 minutes and beets anywhere from 25 to 50 minutes depending on their size.
 All varieties of onions and peppers do not need to be blanched.